solarkennedy/sensu-training/introduction/lectures/Open Source vs Enterprise/README.md

 ## Open Source Versus Enterprise

+Lets talk a bit about the Open Source version versus the paid version of Sensu.

-I am not an employee of Heavy Water.
+First, full disclosure, I am not an employee of Heavy Water.
+I am an engineer, and I'm responsible for the systems I build.
+I'm on call for them.
+I have to make design tradeoffs, including the "should we pay someone else to help us" decisions.

-To be honest I have never used the Enterprise version of Sensu, but for an introductory video I do think that it is worth talking about.
-Not everyone has a crack team of engineers who are ready to take a framework like Sensu and integrate it with all of your infrastructure.
+To be honest I have never used the Enterprise version of Sensu myself, but for an introductory video I do think that it is worth talking about.
+Not everyone has a crack team of engineers who are ready to take a framework like Sensu and integrate it with all of your infrastructure, and you play a part in making this decsision for your organization, it should be an informed decision.

 ### Differences